Esri/coordinate-conversion-addin-dotnet/README.md

 # coordinate-tool-addin-dotnet

-This is an Esri ArcGIS Prototype Addin for ArcMAP 10.3 that can be used for converting coordinates.
+This is an Esri ArcGIS Prototype Addin for ArcMAP 10.3 and Pro 1.1 that can be used for converting coordinates.

 ![Image of Coordinate Tool Addin](ScreenShot.PNG)